Many tributes following the death of Alan Gosling - a man who kept memories alive for so many

 "He built up the Purfleet Heritage Centre as a true labour of love and made it one of the borough's jewels and he never let his health challenges stop him.
 May he rest in peace."

-West Thurrock and South Stifford ward councillor Qaisar Abbas said: "I am very sorry to hear about sad death of the one and only Alan Gosling.
+West Thurrock, South Stifford and Purfleet-on-Thames ward councillor Qaisar Abbas concurred with his ward colleagues and said: "I am very sorry to hear about sad death of the one and only Alan Gosling.

 "Alan worked very hard and with full dedication to establish and setup Purfleet Heritage and Military Centre.